 The Oliver Anderson House, battlefield and visitor center form the Battle of Lexington State Historic Site.
-A visit will give students an opportunity to experience Missouri's past; to see and touch period artifacts, compare and contrast 19th century lifestyles with those of today and learn about the Civil War in Missouri.
+A visit will give students an opportunity to experience Missouri's past, see and touch period artifacts, compare and contrast 19th century lifestyles with those of today, and learn about the Civil War in Missouri.
 For more information, call the site at 660-259-4654.

 A 16-minute video presentation at the visitor center describes the Battle of Lexington as witnessed by Lexington resident Susan McCausland.
 The exhibit hall interprets the development of Lexington, emerging prosperity, emotional turmoil preceding the Civil War and the three-day siege.

-The guided tour of the Anderson House allows the students to step back into an elegant antebellum setting and see some remnants of the battle, such as shot damaged walls and bloodstained floors.
+The guided tour of the Anderson House allows students to step back into an elegant antebellum setting and see some remnants of the battle, such as shot-damaged walls and bloodstained floors.